 The table on this page contains the following information for each virtual service.
 The columns are customizable, so the exact view may be different.

 - Name: Lists the name of each virtual service.
-Clicking the name of a virtual service opens the Analyticstab of the Virtual Service Details page.
+Clicking the name of a virtual service opens Analytics tab of Virtual Service page.

 - Health: Provides both a number from 1-100 and a color-coded status to provide quick information about the health of each virtual service.
 If the virtual service is down, an exclamation point will appear instead of a number.
 A dash appears if the virtual service is disabled, not deployed, or in an error state.